Table of Contents

 The Bottom Line

 Although Purina Muse is a step in the right direction, moving away from using ingredients like wheat which can cause digestive problems in cats, it’s still far from perfect.
-Its primary ingredient is salmon, the second is chicken meal, but the two follow ingredients are both carbohydrates; cassava root flour and pea starch.
+Its primary ingredient is salmon, the second is a chicken meal, but the two follow ingredients are both carbohydrates; cassava root flour and pea starch.
 Whilst these may be more digestible for your pet, they could still lead to weight control issues.

 There are also better options in terms of added ingredients.
 Purina Muse has a range of vitamins and minerals, and the vital taurine, however, it doesn’t have the pre and probiotic additives that are popular in other brands.
 These help your pet digest their food and promote overall health.